Skip to main content

 Logs

-Log collection requires the Observability module with logs_enabled: true.
-See Observability Module for configuration.
+Log collection requires the Observability worker with logs_enabled: true.
+See Observability Worker for configuration.

 Log Viewer